Specialized Admission and Graduation Requirements

 Students may be required to complete a criminal background check in order to participate or attend class activities at certain sites.
 Students may also be required to complete a background investigation or check to qualify for some types of Internships.
 A criminal record may disqualify the student from certain class activities, internships, or career choices.

-In order to graduate, a student must have earned a minimum of a 2.0 CGPA and must have successfully completed all required credits within the maximum credits that may be attempted.
+In order to graduate from the Associate of Science in Health Administration Services (ASHAS) program, a student must have earned a minimum of a 2.0 CGPA and must have successfully completed all required credits within the maximum credits that may be attempted.
 Students must also be current on all financial obligations in order to receive official final transcripts.

 Students enrolled prior to August 2012 (1203B session) must have also successfully completed the 60-hour professional learning experience (PLE) requirement to graduate.
 Detailed information for the PLE can be obtained from the PLE Team and also from the UNIV202 course.